peterruler/A-Medical-AI-Chat/README.md

 ![Proof](/flask.png?raw=true "flask")

-# Useful tip and commands with ollama:
+# Useful tipps and commands with ollama:
 - Bookmark the ollama terminal in MacOS Dock / Windows task bar
 - Check in a terminal: `ollama -v`
 - `ollama list` lists the installed models!